Which is better: React or Angular? What are the advantages of React over Angular and vice versa? When to use Angular and React in particular projects?

-According to the results, the most popular and in-demand skill was the skill of working with React, whereas that of Angular was at 4th place.
+According to the results, the most popular and in-demand skill was the skill of working with React, whereas Angular was in 4th place.

-However, in the user awareness category, Angular and React hold the lead, with the already familiar bias towards React.
-Although in 2021, Angular lost ground to Vue.
+In the user awareness category, both technologies hold the lead, with the already familiar bias towards React.
+However, in 2021, Vue JS framework got ahead.

-As for the usage category, here we can observe the primacy of React, while Angular is in second place.
+If we compare Angular vs React within the usage category, we can observe the primacy of React, while Angular is in second place.

 GitHub rates on Angular vs React

 Many people consider GitHub stars when deciding whether or not to trust and use an open-source project.
-Furthermore, some people compare or judge projects based solely on the number of stars a repository has.
-GitHub stars for React (146k) are way more than Angular (59.2k).
+Many people consider GitHub stars when deciding whether or not to trust and use an open-source project.
+A tech repository with a higher number of stars generally suggests that it has garnered more attention and potentially a larger user base.
+Looking at Angular JS vs React JS in this context, GitHub stars for React (207k) are way higher than Angular (88.1k).

-Let’s figure out the specific differences between Angular and React by comparing both technologies’ technical and general aspects.
+Let’s figure out the specific differences between Angular and React by comparing technical and general aspects.